 Bible then tells us: "And the land rested from war."
 (Joshua 11:23) Oh, if only the story had just ended there!

-Joshua must have thought these three little areas of unconquered sin were of little or no importance; he undoubtably thought they were inconsequential.
+Joshua must have thought these three little unconquered areas were of little or no importance; they were inconsequential.
 But we will see that those

 The first of these seemingly inconsequential areas of rebellion was Gaza.
 The name Gaza

 means "strong place".
 Look first in Judges chapter 16.
 We know Samson was God's strong man.
-Here was a man committed to God,but wanted to follow God his own way.
+Here was a man committed to God, but he wanted to follow God his own way.
 He mistakenly thought

 he go go wherever he wanted and do whatever he wanted without consequence.
 Does that sound like anyone you know?

-sight of the Almight God.
+sight of the Almighty God.
 Gaza became a place of defeat for Samson, because he had unconquered sin in his life.
 In fact, the Bible tells us that Samson didn't even realize

 that the Spirit of God had departed from him.
 (16:20) Samsom lost his strength, his sight, and even his life, due to a small area of rebellion.
 Samson's defeat took place in Gaza.

 Who was responsible for the defeat of God's strong man?
 Well, Samson was himself responsible, of course.
-But Joshua was also partly to blame, because he had not done what
+But a contributing factor was that Joshua had not done what

 God had said: he had not utterly destroyed these three small areas of rebellion in this land God had given the nation of Israel.